D.M.A., Michigan State University

 A native of North Carolina, Dr. Wooten received the Bachelor of Music Education degree (cum laude) from East Carolina University.
 He received the Master of Music and the Doctor of Musical Arts Degrees, both in conducting, from Michigan State University, where he held a teaching assistantship and a competitive doctoral fellowship in the School of Music.
 He has pursued additional conducting studies at the University of Calgary (Alberta, Canada), Campbell University, the University of North Carolina at Chapel Hill, and the University of Michigan.
 His principal conducting teachers include: Eugene Corporon, Kenneth Bloomquist, Herbert Carter and Robert Hause.

-In addition to conducting the NIU Wind Ensemble, Dr. Wooten is coordinator of instrumental music education and teaches in both undergraduate and graduate programs in that area.
+In addition to conducting the NIU Wind Ensemble, Dr. Wooten teaches in both undergraduate and graduate programs in music education.
 He also supervises instrumental student teachers and teaches courses in instrumental techniques and methods, wind instrument literature, and conducting.

 Dr. Wooten began his teaching career in the public schools of North Carolina, where he was Assistant Band Director of the three-time Bands of America Grand National Champion Rocky Mount High School Band and as Director of Instrumental Music for grades 8-12 in the Goldsboro City School District where his ensembles received consecutive Superior, Division I and Excellent Ratings in concert and marching venues throughout the southeastern United States.